chat-sdk/chat-sdk-ios/README.md

   >**Note:**
   >It is worth opening your downloaded ```GoogleService-Info.plist``` and checking there is an ```API_KEY``` field included.
 Sometimes Firebase's automatic download doesn’t include this in the plist.
 To rectify, just re-download the plist from the project settings menu.

-8. Next add the Chat SDK specific settings.
-Open the demo Chat SDK project and locat the **chat_sdk** entry in the **Info.plist** file.
-Copy this entry into the **Info.plist** file in your project.
-9. Expand the entry and then expand the **firebase** settings.
-Set the `root_path` to a value of your choice.

-  >**Note**
-  >The root path variable allows you to run multiple Chat SDK instances on one Firebase account.
-Each different root path will represent a completely separate set of Firebase data.
-This can be useful for testing because you could have separate test and prod root paths.

 10. Copy the following rows from the demo ChatSDK **Info.plist** file to your project's **Info.plist**
   1. `App Transport Security Settings`